Pflaumen/pflaumen-sfdx/README.md

 # WMP SFDX
-This extension allows for easy access and use of [sfdx-dmg-plugin](https://github.com/dmgerow/sfdx-dmg-plugin) commands via the Command Palette, Explorer, and Editor.
+This VS Code extension allows for easy access and use of [sfdx-dmg-plugin](https://github.com/dmgerow/sfdx-dmg-plugin) commands via the Command Palette, Explorer, and Editor.

 ## Installation
 1. Install [sfdx-dmg-plugin](https://github.com/dmgerow/sfdx-dmg-plugin)